When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning (RL) has moved beyond simulation and is increasingly deployed on physical robots for navigation, manipulation, and autonomous control~\cite{DBLP:conf/aaai/TangAHCM025,DBLP:conf/aaai/WangCLWP24,DBLP:conf/iclr/ZhuY0SHSKL20,DBLP:conf/iros/ChandraKMSB25}.
-This progress enables RL agents to operate in complex real-world environments.
-However, real-world deployment introduces strict safety and reliability requirements that are absent in simulation.
-As a result, alongside performance and generalization, security vulnerabilities in RL training and deployment pipelines have become an emerging concern.
+In real-world deployment, RL agents often rely on multimodal observations that combine visual inputs with auxiliary sensor signals.
+This shift introduces new security challenges that are largely absent in standard simulation settings.

 Backdoor attacks pose a serious threat to RL systems.
-By poisoning training data, an attacker can introduce hidden malicious behaviors that are activated by a trigger at test time while preserving normal behavior otherwise.
+A backdoored policy behaves normally under clean inputs but executes malicious behaviors when triggers are present.
+Recent studies show that such attacks can achieve high success rates in simulation even under small poisoning budgets~\cite{trojdrl,badrl,sleepernets}.
+However, existing RL backdoor attacks typically assume that attackers can reliably manipulate the observations driving policy decisions.
+This assumption becomes fragile in real-world deployment.

-Recent studies show that such attacks remain highly effective on RL agents in simulation, even when only a small fraction of training data is poisoned~\cite{trojdrl,badrl,sleepernets}.
-However, these attacks typically assume that policy outputs are executed directly in the environment, an assumption that holds in simulation but does not fully reflect real-world robotic systems.
+In deployed robotic systems, the policy observation often consists of visual observations and auxiliary sensor states.
+For example, a mobile robot may jointly use camera images and LiDAR signals for decision making.
+An attacker can physically manipulate the visual channel by placing triggers in the environment, but auxiliary sensor states remain uncontrollable and vary across trajectories.
+As a result, the same visual trigger may correspond to different overall observations, making deterministic backdoor triggers significantly less reliable in real-world deployment.

-In real-world deployment, control commands generated by an RL policy are processed by safety-constrained control stacks that enforce velocity limits, action smoothing, and collision avoidance~\cite{DBLP:conf/icra/FilhoGNP25,DBLP:conf/iros/ZhangCH25,DBLP:journals/trob/ChenSBSYZNDS25,DBLP:journals/trob/ChoiCJZTS25,DBLP:journals/trob/LiuBPT25}.
-These mechanisms are essential for safe robot operation in human environments, while they also suppress abnormal or unsafe actions.
-As a result, malicious behaviors learned in simulation are often weakened or eliminated after deployment~\cite{DBLP:conf/icra/OishiKMI25,DBLP:conf/iros/HuSHLZlZ25,lihao,DBLP:conf/iros/BabuK25}.
-We refer to this phenomenon as \emph{attenuation}.
-This raises the need to develop backdoor attack methods that remain effective under realistic safety-constrained control pipelines.
+This raises a central question: when attackers can control only part of the observation space, how can backdoor attacks remain effective?
+A natural solution is to move from deterministic triggers to stochastic trigger distributions.
+Instead of learning a single fixed trigger pattern, the attacker should learn a family of triggers that consistently activate malicious behaviors under varying uncontrollable states.